JetBrains/teamcity-documentation/topics/git.md

 <td>

-1800
+3600

 </td>

 <td>

 The idle timeout for the `git fetch` operation when the agent-side checkout is used.
 The fetch is terminated if there is no output from the fetch process during this time.
-Prior to 8.0.4 the default was 600.

 </td></tr></table>